TheAlgorithms/Python/CONTRIBUTING.md

 An Algorithm is one or more functions (or classes) that:
 * take one or more inputs,
-* perform some internal calculations or data manipulations,
+* Perform some internal calculations or data manipulations,
 * return one or more outputs,
 * have minimal side effects (Ex. `print()`, `plot()`, `read()`, `write()`).